adamsadek813/CS330_Programming_Assignment/README.md

 4) Exit the program by pressing ctrl-c
 5) Run following code to generate unit test coverage report: coverage report

 Unit test coveraege can also be generated in the same exact way for Sadek_Adam_CS330_Programming_Assignment_Pt2.py, except no input is required by the user.
-For this test, an output like this should appear:

 There is also a memo included in this repo that includes my part 2 intruder time estimation where the intruder must wait 1 second to see if the lock has unlocked or not.
 The memo also includes more specific details on how the programs work, my findings, information on the language I chose (python3), as well as a state transition diagram for the Finite Automata.